1974–75 NBA season: Atlantic

 Buffalo supplanted New York as Boston's most serious rival in the Atlantic foursome with 49 wins.
 Buffalo boasted high-scoring super star Bob McAdoo.
 The Big Mac posted a 34.5 scoring average to lead the NBA, making more field goals than any other player.
 He also led in minutes played, while also ranking among the best rebounders and shot blockers in the league.
 The 6'10 220-pounder was threatening enough to also earn 798 free throw tries, another league high, converting a solid 81%.
 The Braves lost sensation Ernie DiGregorio to knee injury, watched former Laker Jim McMillian battle illness, and also lost Gar Heard for 25 games, which dropped the team from the elite and put more of the load on their star.
 This dimmed hopes for the playoffs.

 This would be the high-water mark for the Braves franchise in Buffalo.
 The franchise left Buffalo to become the San Diego Clippers in 1978 and would not reach the 50-win mark until 2012–13, by which time the Clippers were in their 29th season in Los Angeles and 35th overall in Southern California.

 Pacific

-Golden State boasted the top-scoring offense in the league at 108.5 points per game to win the Pacific five and 48 games.
-Rick Barry turned in one of his greatest seasons ever to score 30.6 points per game, trying even more shots than McAdoo.
+Golden State had the top-scoring offense in the league at 108.5 points per game to win the Pacific five and 48 games.
+Rick Barry scored 30.6 points per game, trying more shots than McAdoo.
 Barry sank 90% of his free throws with his unique underhand delivery and finished sixth in the NBA in assists.
-But Barry may have shocked most by leading the NBA in steals as well, using surprisingly quick hands while playing passing lanes as well as any forward ever.
+Barry also led the NBA in steals.
 Criticized in the past, Barry's season was such that many writers believed Barry, not Cowens, Hayes or McAdoo, to be the NBA's true MVP this year.
-The playoffs would tell more of that story.